Last updated on November 9, 2020 at 08:23

 This warrants an important question; are benign tumors pre-cancerous lesion as well?
 The answer really depends on which type of benign tumor we’re talking about.
 The answer is generally no, but it varies from tumor to tumor.
 Adenomatous polyps are benign tumor-like growths, and they can develop into malignant colorectal cancer.
 Leiomyomas in the uterus however almost never become malignant.

 Hamartoma and choristoma

-Hamartomas are benign, neoplastic malformations in organs.
-They contain multiple mature cell types belonging to the tissue they grow in, and are therefore not dysplastic nor cancerous.
+Hamartomas are benign masses which form from normal but unorganized mature cells.
+The cells are mature and native to the tissue they grow in, and are therefore not dysplastic nor cancerous.
 Unlike a true neoplasm, which originates from proliferation of one cell (monoclonal), hamartomas originate from many (polyclonal).
 A common site of hamartomas is in the lung, where the hamartoma usually contains cartilage, bronchi and fat cells.
 A hamartoma in the liver could contain hepatocytes, blood vessels or even bile ducts.
-They are often asymptomatic, however if they grow large enough they could push on the nearby structures to cause symptoms.
+They are often asymptomatic, however if they grow large enough they could compress nearby structures to cause symptoms.
 They’re often treated like benign neoplasms.